SharedTasksInTheDH/sharedtasksinthedh.github.io/important-dates.md

 | Date | Event |
 | -- | -- |
+| June 15 | Submission of annotation guidelines
 | March 2, 2018 | Presentation at DHd2018 |
 | September 14, 2017 | Presentation at ENN5 |
 | August 11, 2017 | Presentation at DH2018 |